AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

 Flow Analysis Limitations
 -------------------------

+.. index:: Depends; limitation

 #.
 Flow dependencies caused by record assignments is not captured with perfect
    accuracy.
 This means that the value of one field might incorrectly be considered to participate in the derivation of another field that it does not really participate in.

+.. index:: initialization; limitation

 #.
 Initialization of multi-dimensional arrays with nested FOR loops can be only
    detected if the array bounds are given by static expressions.
+A possible solution is to use :ref:`Aspect Relaxed_Initialization` instead in such a case and to prove that only initialized data is read.

 Proof Limitations
 -----------------

+.. index:: recursion; limitation

 #.
 Postconditions of recursive functions called in contracts and assertion
    pragmas are not available, possibly leading to unproved checks.
 The current